Banking

 2. b) Interest Rate Risk: Banks are exposed to interest rate risk due to the maturity mismatch between their assets and liabilities.
 Changes in interest rates can impact the profitability and market value of these instruments.
 Risk management strategies, such as asset-liability management (ALM) techniques, interest rate swaps, and hedging strategies, are employed to mitigate interest rate risk.

 3. c) Liquidity Risk: Liquidity risk refers to the potential inability of a bank to meet its obligations when they come due.
-Sound liquidity risk management involves maintaining an appropriate balance between assets and liabilities, establishing contingency funding plans, and monitoring cash flows and funding sources.
+Effective liquidity risk management balances assets and liabilities, includes contingency plans, and monitors cash flows and funding sources.

 4. d) Operational Risk: Operational risk encompasses risks arising from internal processes, systems, and human error.
 Banks implement robust internal controls, risk monitoring systems, and compliance frameworks to mitigate operational risk.